getappmap/appmap-agent-js/README.md

 5. Select the recording scope.
 Confirm the default selection or add a database if and only if the required database driver package exists as a dependency in `package.json`.
 If you aren't sure, leave the database commands unchecked for now.
 6. Select the ordering of events.
 We recommend `Causal` for better user experience when viewing the AppMaps, at the cost of a slight performance penalty when the AppMaps are recorded.
 7. Select `yes` for `keep all imported sources in class maps`.
-8. In the final question, pick the logging level.
+8. Pick the logging level, `Info` is the recommended default level.

 The setup script now creates a new `appmap.yml` file in the current directory and runs validation checks.
-You should see an output like this:
+You should see an output similar to this:

 ```sh
 ✔ Supported operating system detected: darwin